Cashout on Bundesliga games this weekend with these betting tips

 Saturday, November 12, 18:30 (GMT+1)

 The league leaders are on a winning streak, having won 5 of their last 5 Bundesliga games and will be hoping to extend against a struggling Schalke who picked up their second win of the season at the weekend.
-Bayern Munich has won the 1st half of each of their last 5 Bundesliga games this season.
+Bayern Munich have scored at least two goals in 4 of their last 6 matches in the second half this season.

 Freiburg v Union Berlin